Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

-In other words, an exact Calabi-Yau structure on $\mathcal{W}(M)$ of a non-degenerate Liouville manifold $M$ induces a cyclic dilation $\tilde{b}\in\mathit{SH}_{S^1}^1(M)$.
+In other words, an exact Calabi-Yau structure on $\mathcal{W}(M)$ of a non-degenerate Liouville manifold $M$ induces a cyclic dilation $\tilde{b}\in\mathit{SH}_{S^1}^1(M)$ mentioned in the introduction.
 Note that if $M$ admits a quasi-dilation in the sense of (\ref{eq:dilation}), then it also admits a cyclic dilation $\tilde{b}$ which arises as the image of $b$ under the map $\mathbf{I}:\mathit{SH}^1(M)\rightarrow\mathit{SH}_{S^1}^1(M)$.
-It is then natural to ask whether the converse is true.
-We postpone the discussions about whether the cyclic dilation condition (\ref{eq:cyclic}) is strictly weaker than the quasi-dilation condition (\ref{eq:dilation}) to Section \ref{section:trichotomy}, and look instead an immediate geometric implication by assuming the existence of a cyclic dilation.
+It is natural to ask whether the converse is true.
+We postpone the discussions about whether the cyclic dilation condition (\ref{eq:cyclic}) is strictly weaker than the quasi-dilation condition (\ref{eq:dilation}) to Section \ref{section:trichotomy}, and look here an immediate geometric implication by assuming the existence of a cyclic dilation.